egberts/egberts.github.io-src/content/articles/isp-he-dns/isp-he-dns.md

 };
 ```

-# Allow AXFR to other (Bin9) secondary name servers
+# Allow Transfer to other (Bind9) secondary nameservers

-If there are other secondary name servers that runs Bind9, you can insert the following in their `/etc/bind/named.conf` file.
+If there are any other secondary name servers that runs Bind9, you can insert the following into their `/etc/bind/named.conf` file:

 ```nginx